-- Slow estrogen metabolizer – I have not yet found a medical backing to this statement and this purely my observation and suspicion: women who are slow estrogen metabolizers (you can confirm it by testing with 23andme), might have a opposite reaction to maca.
-I’m certainly one of them.
-Maca, no matter what phenotype, form (gelanized) and dose, gives me severely tender breasts and painful PMS.
+- Given to a slow estrogen metabolizer – I have not yet found a medical backing to this statement and this purely my observation and suspicion: women who are slow estrogen metabolizers (you can confirm it by testing with 23andme), might have an opposite reaction to maca.

 Adding Maca To Your Diet